 Rooted with wonder, Chan shuddered to those syllables that made his body worth a quarter of a million dollars, living or dead.
 The smile of admiration congealed on his face.
-Moving with the weightless life of a flame, the girl came up to him, and eagerly seized his nerveless hand in hers.
+Moving with the weightless rife of a flame, the girl came up to him, and eagerly seized his nerveless hand hi hers.

-The Luck of Giles Habibula
+7 The Luck of Giles Habibula